Title

 The Batanes Responsible Tourism Act promotes responsible and sustainable tourism in the Province of Batanes, prioritizing the preservation of its ecology, cultural heritage, and indigenous social institutions, while generating employment and livelihood for local residents.

-The Act recognizes and protects the rights of indigenous cultural communities to preserve their cultures and promotes an ecologically sustainable, responsible, participative, culturally sensitive, economically viable, and equitable tourism industry.
+The State recognizes and protects the rights of indigenous cultural communities to preserve and develop their cultures, and mandates promotion of tourism that is ecologically sustainable, responsible, participative, culturally sensitive, economically viable, and equitable for local communities—declaring Batanes a cultural heritage and ecotourism zone.

-Community-based tourism is defined as tourism where the local community and residents have substantial control and involvement in the development and management of tourism, with a greater proportion of economic gains remaining within the community.
+It refers to tourism where the local community and its residents have substantial control and involvement in development and management, and where a greater proportion of economic gains remain within the community.

-The Act covers the same boundaries as those provided in Section 3 of Republic Act No. 8991, also known as the "Batanes Protected Area Act of 2000."
+It covers the same boundaries as provided in Section 3 of Republic Act No. 8991 (Batanes Protected Area Act of 2000).

 Analyze Cases Smarter, Faster